bonsairobo/building-blocks/DESIGN.md

     voxel.
 There are also "dual methods," which place vertices on the interior of each voxel and connect them using a subset of the dual graph of the voxel lattice.
-We have found (Naive) Surface Nets, a dual method, to be simpler to implement and just as efficient, if not moreso, as Marching Cubes.
+We have found (Naive) Surface Nets, a dual method, to be simpler to implement, just as fast, and it produces meshes with fewer vertices at the same resolution as Marching Cubes.
-  - Another dual method, "Dual Contouring of Hermite Data," is essentially the same as Surface Nets, but it works on an octree and optimizes quadratic error functions (QEFs) to place vertices in more accurate locations, which helps with reproducing sharp features.
+  - Another dual method, "Dual Contouring of Hermite Data," is essentially the same as Surface Nets, but it optimizes quadratic error functions (QEFs) to place vertices in more accurate locations, which helps with reproducing sharp features.
 This algorithm is rather difficult to optimize, so we are consciously taking it off the table in the near term.
   - While 3D voxel data is required for meshes with arbitrary topologies, one can choose to constrain themselves to a simpler planar topology and reap performance benefits, both in terms of space and time.
 A surface with planar